ebonnal/streamable/README.md

 ## `.truncate`

-> Stops the iteration:
-- after a given number of yielded elements:
+> Ends iteration once a given number of elements have been yielded:

 ```python
 five_first_integers: Stream[int] = integers.truncate(5)

 assert list(five_first_integers) == [0, 1, 2, 3, 4]
 ```

-- as soon as a condition is satisfied:
+> ... or when a condition has become satisfied:

 ```python
 five_first_integers: Stream[int] = integers.truncate(when=lambda n: n == 5)